 Where authorised by regulations, BNPP AM and BNPP Dealing Services may deal with affiliates of BNP Paribas Group or through an exchange where an affiliate has a membership.
 BNPP AM will ensure it reports transactions with affiliate companies upon client's request and if required under the rules regarding potential conflicts of interest.

-The employees of BNPP AM are not allowed to give or accept any gift or invitation exceeding EUR 250 without receiving the prior approval of the local Compliance department.
+The employees of BNPP AM are not allowed to give or accept any gift or entertainment exceeding a certain threshold without receiving the prior approval of the Compliance department.
 This process is strictly controlled.

 Other requirements: